martelosaurus/paper-LOLM/README.md

 # Learning by Owning in a Lemons Market

 Forthcoming at the  *Journal of Finance*.
-Most of this code was written by or in collaboration with [Brian Waters](https://sites.google.com/site/briantwaters).
+Most of this code was written by, or in collaboration with, [Brian Waters](https://sites.google.com/site/briantwaters).

 ## Empirical work
 Written in R. Requires `data.table` and `zoo`.
 For figures, run